Modularity of generating series of divisors on unitary Shimura varieties: Introduction

 \section{Introduction}

-The goal of this paper is to prove the modularity of a generating series of divisors on the integral model of a Shimura variety associated to a unitary group of signature $(n-1,1)$.
+The goal of this paper is to prove the modularity of a generating series of special divisors on the compactified integral model of a Shimura variety associated to a unitary group of signature $(n-1,1)$.
+The special divisors in question were first studied on the open Shimura variety in \cite{KR1, KR2}, and then on the toroidal compactification in \cite{Ho2}.

 This generating series is an arithmetic analogue of the classical theta kernel used to lift modular forms from $\mathrm{U}(2)$ and $\mathrm{U}(n)$.
 In a similar vein, our modular generating series can be used to define a lift from classical cuspidal modular forms of weight $n$ to the codimension one Chow group of the unitary Shimura variety.